kowainik/learn4haskell/README.md

 If you would like to talk to us, you can even rely on PRs for the chapter you have questions about.

-Chapters are stuffed with information, but are aimed to be completed without additional resources.
+Chapters are stuffed with information but are aimed to be completed without additional resources.
 You may spend an evening per chapter, but we swear it's worth it!

-At the end of the course you should be able to independently create and read basic Haskell code and understand Monads and other famous concepts of Functional Programming.
+At the end of the course, you should be able to independently create and read basic Haskell code and understand Monads and other famous concepts of Functional Programming.